Women only Brazilian jiu jitsu classes on Wednesdays from 18:30-19:30 at 7 Easton Road with Vicky, Tosin and Emma. FREE for your first week!

 Why: The intention is to give women a chance to try out BJJ in as supportive and encouraging an environment as possible.
 They can then feel confident about joining the mixed BJJ classes further down the line.
 No experience necessary, so complete beginners are very welcome!
 Read testimonials here and all our women-focused news posts here.

-So, if you’re a woman who has ever wanted to try out BJJ, now is your chance!
+So, if you’re a woman who has ever wanted to try out BJJ and/or learn some practical self defence skills, now is your chance!
 We will be looking at core BJJ techniques, in order to introduce you to the most effective and widely applicable parts of Brazilian jiu jitsu.

-How: Classes are taught by Lisa (more info about her over on the instructor page).
+How: Classes are taught by Vicky, Tosin and Emma.
 In terms of what to wear, if you already have a gi from previous training, that’s ideal, but it is also totally fine to start with a t-shirt and some jogging bottoms, shorts or leggings.

 Whatever you choose to wear, make sure that there aren’t any zips or pockets.
 Similarly, don’t wear jewellery and tie back long hair.
 Removing make-up before class would be advisable too, as due to the nature of grappling, that is likely to get on your training partner’s clothes.

-Where: The gym is located in St Paul’s, just off Portland Square.
-There is a map and directions here: we hope to welcome you onto the mats soon!
+Where: The gym is located in the 7 Easton Road building, two doors down from LA Gym.
+There is a map and directions here (please take a look at the photos, the entrance is easy to miss 😉 ).
+We hope to welcome you onto the mats soon!

 If you have a question about our women’s BJJ classes which hasn’t been answered, please don’t hesitate to drop us a line at firstname.lastname@example.org, call Artemis BJJ on 07740 197 319, visit us at one of our classes in Bristol, or take a look at the extensive FAQ on Can’s site, here